 THE CLUSTER STOP TO WHICH MY CHILD IS ASSIGNED IS TOO FAR.
 CAN I CHANGE THIS STOP?

 In an effort to accommodate the severe cuts in transportation costs, bus routes had to be shortened so that more students could be picked up with each bus.
 This meant limiting the number of bus stops to one per area and assigning all the students to that area’s cluster stop.
 Cluster stops are used for all schools, both public and non-public.
 State guideline: Pupils in grade kindergarten through six may be required to walk up to one-half mile to a designated bus stop (3301-83-13b1).
 Stops for CMSD students are up to ¼ mile.

 THE BUS PASSES BY MY HOUSE ON THE WAY TO A STOP UP THE STREET.
 WHY CAN’T IT JUST STOP AND PICK UP MY CHILD?

 Please remember that we transport more than 40,000 students every day, so it is impossible to provide door-to-door service to everyone and do it in a timely manner.
 In most neighborhoods, it is more efficient to pick up several students in one stop, usually at a corner or other mid-way point for the students.

-MY CHILD ATTENDS A CHARTER SCHOOL.
+MY CHILD ATTENDS A CHARTER, COMMUNITY OR NON PUBLIC SCHOOL.
 CAN TRANSPORTATION BE PROVIDED?